pybites/challenges/02/README.md

 * Keep scores in a shelve (file, db) and notify the player when a new record is reached.

-* Work with hints and bonuses: hints cost x points, give a bonus of y points, for example when a 7 letter word is created (complete draw).
+* Work with hints and bonuses: hints cost x points, give a bonus of y points, for example when a 7 letter word is created (complete draw exhausted).

 * Make a simple web, mobile app or pygame.